 Bali is a very popular destination for families from around the world due to the wide range of activities and how welcoming the Balinese are of kids.

-The majority of Balinese adhere to Balinese Hindu, making it an amazing, colourful place to visit with kids due to the ceremonies and daily offerings the locals are involved in.
+The majority of Balinese adhere to Balinese Hindu, making it an amazing, colorful place to visit with kids due to the ceremonies and daily offerings the locals are involved in.

-If you are after things to do in Bali with kids and would love to explore the cultural side of Bali, here are a list of kids activities in Bali that are not only a fun experience but educational as well.
+If you are after things to do in Bali with kids and would love to explore the cultural side of Bali, here is a list of kids’ activities in Bali that are not only a fun experience but educational as well.

 Visit one of the many Bali temples: Best Temples to visit in Bali with kids

 A great way to teach the kids about Bali culture is to visit one of the many temples on the Island of Gods.